 Contributor, Social Media Assistant

-Rebecca Hubanks is wife to Mikel, Mom to 3-yr-old Nolan and baby Landon, & Cuddler of mini-doxies Khaki & Scarlett.
-She’s an Oncology RN turned Full-Time Mama, Amazing Race Fanatic, Blue Bell Addict & Workout Enthusiast.
-As a Texas native, she braved 5 long Minnesota winters before moving to Phoenix in July(!) of 2013.
-Most notably, Rebecca is thankful to be Saved by Grace through Faith in Jesus – and More Awestruck every day by life’s little blessings as “Mom”
+Rebecca Hubanks is wife to Mikel, Mom to Nolan (5), Landon (2) & Natalie (1) and Pro-Snuggler of mini-doxies Khaki & Scarlett.
+She’s a Chemo-Infusion RN, Amazing Race Fanatic, Blue Bell Addict & Workout Enthusiast.
+As a Texas native, she braved 5 long Minnesota winters before moving to Phoenix in July(!) of 2013, and she’s seen 3 rattlesnakes since then.
+Most notably, Rebecca is thankful to be Saved by Grace through Faith in Jesus – and More Awestruck every day by life’s little blessings as “Mom”.